brightway-lca/brightway2/docs/lca.rst

 After this, it is rather simple: pull off the next node from the *heap*, add it to the list of nodes, construct its edges, and add its inputs to the heap.
 Iterate until no new nodes are found.

+Because the heap is automatically sorted, at each iteration we will take the node with the highest impact that hasn't yet been assessed.

 .. image:: images/gt-step-2.png
     :align: center

 There are two more things to keep in mind:

 * We use a cutoff criteria to stop traversing the supply chain - any node whose cumulative LCA impact score is too small is not added to the heap.
 * We only visit each node once.
-The is functionality in ``bw2analyzer`` to "unroll" the supply chain so that each process can occur more than once.
+The is functionality in ``bw2analyzer`` to "unroll" the supply chain so that afterwards each process can occur more than once.